bnulzq/MLR-SIF/README.md

 ![Fig1](Figs/SCOPE_SIF1.png)

-The procedure of modeling SIF emission (F_e_), using two alternative strategies implemented in SCOPE: the qL-based and NPQ-based approaches.
+The procedure of modeling SIF emission (F<sub>e<sub>), using two alternative strategies implemented in SCOPE: the qL-based and NPQ-based approaches.
 Both strategies utilize the FvCB biochemical model to compute Ja, which is then combined with independent NPQ- or qL-based formulations to derive Fe.
 The default SCOPE implementation computes Fe via the NPQ-based route, where the rate constant of NPQ (k_N_) is formulated as a function of the degree of light saturation (x).
 We explored the alternative qL-based route, in which qL is formulated as a function of incident PAR, capturing the first-order effects of light intensities on qL variation.
 Similar to the NPQ-based approach, this method relies on the FvCB to estimate Ja at the leaf level.
 We then compared simulated Fe from the qL-based and NPQ-based approaches.
 Specificly, qL can be effectively estimated using a parsimonious equation as a function of incident PAR:

 $$
 q_L = a_{q_L} * e^{-b_{q_L}*PAR}